CBD oil is marketed as a way to decrease inflammation and increase mood. But… not everyone gets great results with it.

 Several animal and human studies have shown that CBD has an antidepressant effect on some people.[ref][ref]

 Some specific types of epilepsy can be treated using CBD.[ref][ref][ref]
 A randomized controlled trial for Dravet syndrome found that cannabidiol reduced seizure frequency more than placebo, but there was also a higher rate of adverse events.[ref]

 Research shows that CBD oil induces apoptosis (cell death) in cervical cancer cells.[ref]

-Caution and Safety: A cell study published in 2019 shows that CBD could cause DNA damage.
-DNA damage is not good.
-The study needs to be replicated, of course, but it does raise some questions on CBD being entirely safe.[ref]
+A cell study published in 2019 shows that CBD could cause DNA damage.
+DNA damage is never good.
+Of course, the study needs to be replicated, but it does raise some questions about CBD being entirely safe.[ref]

-Cannabidiol interacts with a variety of different receptors in the body — which explains the great variety of different conditions that it treats!
-These different receptors may also explain the differences in effect that people see when using CBD oil.
+Cannabidiol interacts with various receptors in the body — which explains the great variety of different conditions that it treats.
+Due to genetic variants in the receptors, these different receptors may also explain the differences in effect people see when using CBD oil.

 A little background on receptors:

 Receptors are made up of a protein complex.
-The molecule that binds to the receptor and activates it is known as the ligand.
+The ligand is the molecule that binds to the receptor and activates it (e.g., cannabidiol).
 The metaphor commonly used to describe receptors and ligands is a lock and a key.